matthewjosephtaylor/mjt-thoughts/name/not-naming.md

 and then _edit down_ the names as the code evolves over time.
 I also find this a natural inclination, and thus easier to achieve and remain consistent with.
-The names that survive many 'cullings' over time I find take on deeper meaning and purpose, and thus 'earn their keep'.
+The names that survive many 'cullings' over time I find take on deeper meaning and purpose, and thus _earn their keep_.